 5. Space to race – Pick up a map and start wandering.
-There are tranquil gardens, sculpture gardens, technicolor gardens, edible gardens, ponds full of frogs, makeshift splash pads tucked into corners and giant ants (see below) marching about the grounds.
+There are tranquil gardens, sculpture gardens, technicolor gardens, edible gardens, ponds full of frogs, makeshift splash pads tucked into corners and often other artwork marching about the grounds.
 The kids will probably get pretty dirty, but they won’t break anything.
 [Note again: check the website for current outdoor exhibits as they change frequently.
 That super-sized butterfly below has since fluttered on to a new home.]